-As at 31 December 2016, the other shareholder of an associate of which the Group held as to 49% of its issued share capital provided corporate guarantees to the full amount for certain loan facilities granted by banks to and other obligations borne by the relevant associate.
-A counter indemnity in favour of the other shareholder of the associate is executed pursuant to which the Group undertakes to indemnify the other shareholder 49% of the liabilities in the aggregate amount of HK\$148 million (2015: HK\$217 million) arising from the above loan facilities and other obligations.
+As at 31 December 2017, the other shareholder of an associate of which the Group held as to 49% of its issued share capital provided corporate guarantees to the full amount for certain loan facilities granted by banks to and other obligations borne by the relevant associate.
+A counter indemnity in favour of the other shareholder of the associate is executed pursuant to which the Group undertakes to indemnify the other shareholder 49% of the liabilities in the aggregate amount of HK\$131 million (2016: HK\$148 million) arising from the above loan facilities and other obligations.

 In addition to above, the Group also provides guarantees for banking facilities granted to and other obligations borne by associates of the Group.
-The total amount guaranteed by the Group is HK\$410 million (2015: HK\$11 million) and the aggregate amount utilised by the relevant associates amounted to HK\$100 million (2015: HK\$5 million).
+The total amount guaranteed by the Group is HK\$391 million (2016: HK\$410 million) and the aggregate amount utilised by the relevant associates amounted to HK\$64 million (2016: HK\$100 million).

-The directors assessed the risk of default of the associate in serving the aforesaid loan facilities and other obligations at the end of the reporting period and considered the risk to be insignificant and it is not likely that any guaranteed amount will be claimed.
+The directors assessed the risk of default of the associates in serving the aforesaid loan facilities and other obligations at the end of the reporting period and considered the risk to be insignificant and it is not likely that any guaranteed amount will be claimed.